WebDaD/verbshaker/README.md

 * **show_docs**: if set to false, the docs-path will not be avaiable (good for production)

 ## Testing / docs
-Testing is done automatically during deploy.
+Testing is done automatically during `npm run devbuild`.
 You may see the Results at `http://<server>:<port>/docs`

 ---